apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 Kubernetes clusters
 --------------------

 The Kubernetes service provides the functionality of running and managing Kubernetes clusters.
 Highly available, scalable Kubernetes clusters can be created to run containerized deployments without having to set up Kubernetes on each container node manually.
-The service will automatically provision the desired number of virtual machines as per cluster size using the binaries corresponding to the provided Kubernetes version.
+The service will automatically provision the desired number of Instances as per cluster size using the binaries corresponding to the provided Kubernetes version.
 Additionally, the service provides the functionality to upgrade and scale clusters.
 Running clusters can be upgraded to a newer minor or patch Kubernetes version at a time.
 Running clusters can also be scaled up or down based on the number of worker nodes provided and to the service offering used by each node.

-This provides functionality to create Kubernetes clusters for Shared, Isolated and VPC networks in CloudStack, but such networks must be accessible to the CloudStack management server for provisioning virtual machines on the cluster.
-The default network offering must be set in the Global Settings for the service to create Kubernetes clusters.
+This provides functionality to create Kubernetes clusters for Shared, Isolated and VPC Networks in CloudStack, but such Networks must be accessible to the CloudStack management server for provisioning Instances on the cluster.
+The default Network offering must be set in the Global Settings for the service to create Kubernetes clusters.

-The following Global Setting value must be set to the name of Network Offering to be used for creating a new network when no network has been selected while creating a Kubernetes cluster:
+The following Global Setting value must be set to the name of Network Offering to be used for creating a new Network when no Network has been selected while creating a Kubernetes cluster:

 .. parsed-literal::

    cloud.kubernetes.cluster.network.offering

-A new network offering named DefaultNetworkOfferingforKubernetesService has been added since 4.14.0
+A new Network offering named DefaultNetworkOfferingforKubernetesService has been added since 4.14.0

 .. note::
    - Multi-control nodes, HA cluster can be created for Kubernetes version 1.16 and above only.
-   - While creating multi-control nodes, HA cluster over a shared network, an external load-balancer must be manually setup.
+   - While creating multi-control nodes, HA cluster over a shared Network, an external load-balancer must be manually setup.
 This load-balancer should have port-forwarding rules for SSH, Kubernetes API server access.
 Service assumes SSH access to cluster nodes is available from port 2222 to (2222 + cluster node count -1).
 Similarly, for API access 6443 must be forwarded to control nodes.
-Over the CloudStack isolated network these rules are automatically provisioned.
+Over the CloudStack isolated Network these rules are automatically provisioned.

 Examples of how to ssh into the Control and Worker nodes